Board Of Directors

 Board Member

-Kathryn Luttner is the senior editor of corporate communications for Yum!
-Brands where she serves as the in-house journalist and develops executive communications.
-With more than 13 years of experience, her work has been published in Esquire, MTV News, Fast Company, Entertainment Weekly, Refinery29 and more.
+Kathryn Luttner leads Yum!
+Brands' Newsroom, advancing the company's narrative with a variety of stakeholders from employees to shareholders.
+Previously, she worked as a journalist in New York City.
+Her work has been featured in Esquire, MTV News, Fast Company, Entertainment Weekly, Refinery29 and more.
 Luttner joined the Library Foundation board in 2019 and is a member of Leadership Louisville's Ignite class of spring 2018.
 A Texas native, she graduated from the University of Texas at Austin with two bachelor's degrees, one in journalism and the other in advertising.

 Phyllis Metcalf-Turner